 Dryfta offers a clean visual editor that helps teams move faster when building pages and forms.
 Flexible ticket types and mobile-ready layouts make it easy for universities to shape events as they see fit.
 Advanced options are available too, giving larger academic programs the freedom to set up deeper workflows when needed.

 Cvent supports detailed paths, approval layers, and branded forms.
-This helps teams that run strict processes, yet the setup may feel slow for teams without technical skills.
+The platform helps teams that run strict processes, yet the setup may feel slow for teams without technical skills.

 Virtual and hybrid support